cprice404/freemarket/README.md

  `myproducer` is a producer that you created in an earlier call to `producer`.

  `consumer-work-fn` is a function that accepts a single argument whose type is compatible with the output of the `producer-work-fn` that you used when creating your producer.
-It will be called on each work item that is produced by the producer; the result will then be enqueued in the consumer's result queue, which can be accessed as a clojure `seq` as we'll see in a moment.
+It will be called by the consumer worker threads, one time for each work item that is produced by the producer.
+The result will then be enqueued in the consumer's result queue, which can be accessed as a clojure `seq` as we'll see in a moment.

  `num-workers` is an int which limits the number of threads that will be used to consume work from the producer queue.